NEST-Protocol/NESTRedEnvelopesBot/README.md

 # NEST Prize Bot

 The NEST Prize Bot is a tool developed by our team for the activity of the NEST community.
-It can help members of the NEST community to issue and receive NEST Prize in the Telegram group.

-Currently, supported network: ```BSC```、```BSC Testnet```
+It can record the receipt of Prize and export them.

 This repository contains: